MT-Eurythmia/pvpplus/README.md

 -- PvP tournaments:
-pvpplus.engage_player(player_name) -- Engage a player for the next tournament pvpplus.start_tournament(starter_name) -- Start a tournament (at least 2 players have to be engaged) pvpplus.start_global_tournament(starter_name) -- Start a tournament engaging every connected players pvpplus.stop_tournament() -- Stop the current tournament pvpplus.allow_engaging(starter_name) -- Allow players to engage themselves by typing /engage pvpplus.remove_from_tournament(player_name) -- Remove a player from the current tournament pvpplus.add_to_tournament(player_name) -- Add a player to the current tournament pvpplus.is_playing_tournament(player_name) -- Is this player playing in the current tournament ?
+pvpplus.engage_player(player_name) -- Engage a player for the next tournament pvpplus.is_engaged(player_name) -- Is this player engaged for the next tournament ? pvpplus.start_tournament(starter_name) -- Start a tournament (at least 2 players have to be engaged) pvpplus.start_global_tournament(starter_name) -- Start a tournament engaging every connected players pvpplus.stop_tournament() -- Stop the current tournament pvpplus.allow_engaging(starter_name, teleport) -- Allow players to engage themselves by typing /engage.
+Teleport is a Boolean pvpplus.teleport_engaged_players() -- Teleport engaged players to the tournament position (only works if allow_engaging was called with teleport = true).
+Players who engage after this function has been run and before the tournament starts will be immediately teleported. pvpplus.remove_from_tournament(player_name) -- Remove a player from the current tournament pvpplus.add_to_tournament(player_name) -- Add a player to the current tournament pvpplus.is_playing_tournament(player_name) -- Is this player playing in the current tournament ?